Second Avenue Subway: Routes

 The opening of Phase 1 extended Q service to 96th Street from its former terminal at 57th Street.
 The Q service has a rush-hour service frequency of 7 to 10 trains per hour.
 By contrast, the IRT Lexington Avenue Line's express tracks have an estimated rush-hour frequency of 30 trains per hour, or one train approximately every 2 minutes in each direction.
 As part of the 2004 Final Environmental Impact Study (FEIS) for the line, the Q service was planned to have a frequency of 14 trains per hour during rush hours, but this was revised due to MTA schedule changes.

 A few rush hour N trains that formerly short-turned at 57th Street began to run to 96th Street in January 2017.
 The northbound trips are labeled as Q trains via the Sea Beach Line to reduce passenger confusion.
 Starting in November 2017, one northbound R train has served the line during weekday mornings, boosting service.
 From April 2019 to April 2020, weekend and evening M service was also diverted on the Second Avenue Subway to accommodate extra passengers during the 14th Street Tunnel shutdown.

 In Phase 2, all current services will be extended to 125th Street and Lexington Avenue.
 As part of the 2004 FEIS, it was planned for the Q service to be increased to 19 trains per hour to accommodate the projected increase in ridership.
 In order to allow for the construction of Phase 3, bellmouths have been constructed at the turnoff to the BMT 63rd Street Line.

 Future full-length designation

-When the construction of Phase 3 is completed, a new T service will operate from Harlem–125th Street to Houston Street.
-After Phase 4 opens, T service will run the full length of the line, from Harlem–125th Street to Hanover Square.
+When the construction of Phase 3 is completed, a new T service will operate from Broadway to Houston Street.
+After Phase 4 opens, T service will run the full length of the line, from Broadway to Hanover Square.
 T service is planned to operate at a frequency of 14 trains per hour during rush hours, with the combined frequency north of 72nd Street with Q service being 28 trains per hour.
 With the opening of Phase 3, the frequency of Q service is planned to be reduced from 19 to 14 trains per hour.

 The MTA decided to designate the future service with the letter T, in part because: